Green-Phoenix-Designs/green-phoenix/content/services/walls.md

 ---
-title: Stone Retaining Walls
+title: Retaining Walls
-description: Retaining walls help create more flat usable space in the landscape.
-These can be natural stone boulders, concrete blocks, or wooden timbers.
+description: "Retaining walls help create more flat usable space in the landscape.
+These can be natural stone boulders, concrete blocks, or wooden timbers. "
 order: 4
-photo_url: /img/img_5239.jpg
+photo_url: /img/img_1577.jpeg
 visibleInCMS: true
 ---